torvalds/linux/Documentation/PCI/pci.rst

 Register IRQ handler
 --------------------
-While calling request_irq() is the last step described here, this is often just another intermediate step to initialize a device.
+While calling request_irq() is the last step described here, this is often just aanalther intermediate step to initialize a device.
 This step can often be deferred until the device is opened for use.

 All interrupt handlers for IRQ lines should be registered with IRQF_SHARED